-97 Case 11 Confirmation Decision, KSC-BC-2023-11/F00005/RED, para.29 as the advocate or mouth piece for the 'devil,' and he appeared nervous and uncomfortable to Witness 1.100
+97 Case 11 Confirmation Decision, KSC-BC-2023-11/F00005/RED, para.29

+BAHTIJARI in the First Approach.
+99 BAHTIJARI openly foreshadowed the ominous nature of his visit by stating early on during the First Approach that he was acting as the advocate or mouth piece for the 'devil,' and he appeared nervous and uncomfortable to Witness 1.100

 - 41. While at certain points during the Second Approach JANUZI appeared to attempt to reassure Witness 1 regarding his safety,101 when Witness 1 specifically informed JANUZI of the death threat made by BAHTIJARI, JANUZI did not refute or deny it.102 Indeed, Witness 1 considered that the Second Approach could have been intended to distract him from thinking he was in danger.103 - 42.
 The threat was also credible.
 The Approaches took place at the home of Witness 1 while his family was present, demonstrating that the Accused, [REDACTED], had ready access to Witness 1 and his family.
-This is particularly significant in context, given [REDACTED].104 Witness 1 demonstrated that he understood the threat to be credible and took it seriously when, at the commencement of the Second Approach, he sent his son outside to guard against being ambushed or killed.105 Witness 1 discussed the past threats and acts of violence against him with JANUZI, who acknowledged that Witness 1 had been mistreated.106 - 43.
+This is particularly significant in context, given [REDACTED].
+Witness 1 demonstrated that he understood the threat to be credible and took it seriously when, at the commencement of the Second Approach, he [REDACTED] to guard against being ambushed or killed.
+Witness 1 discussed the past threats and acts of violence against him with JANUZI, who acknowledged that Witness 1 had been mistreated.
+Approach. - 43.
 The intimidation was also amplified by the fact of repeated approaches to Witness 1, and the clear involvement of a group.
-BAHTIJARI was accompanied by three men, who waited in a car and outside the home of Witness 1 during the First Approach.
-107 JANUZI and BAHTIJARI referred to each other and to SHALA during the Approaches.
-108 Further, JANUZI related that SHALA had referenced unknown others who were also involved, including in being prepared to offer Witness 1 benefits in exchange for his compliance.109
+BAHTIJARI was accompanied by three men, who waited in a car and outside the home of Witness 1 during the First